tradingeconomics/tradingeconomics/C#/README.md

 ## API Key

 To access the information, a common test key **guest:guest** has been applied.
-To use your own key, you must go to the _App.config_ file and look for the appSettings value for the key _clientkey_
+To use your own key, you must type it when asked in the begining of the program execution.

-Search for: `<add key="clientkey" value="guest:guest"/>`

-Changing the value **guest:guest** with your current API Key will make every example run under your subscription key.
+You still can just press ENTER, without providing a API KEY.
+In this case, the aplication will make use of the default API Key **guest:guest** that is used as an example key.
+Keep in mind that the example API Key is limited to enable the user to have a taste on how the Trading Economics API works; therefore, this key comes with limitations and should not be used in a production environment.